-There’s a hurricane headed to the east coast of the United States, and military bases are preparing.
-Many military families are wondering if they should evacuate, and when and if the military or their insurance company will help with expenses if they evacuate from the path of a hurricane.
+There are TWO hurricanes headed to the Gulf Coast of the United States, and wildfires are burning across much of the west.
+Military bases are preparing.
+Many military families are wondering if they should evacuate, and when and if the military or their insurance company will help with expenses if they evacuate from the path of a hurricane or wildfire.
 There are some times when the military will pay families to evacuate a certain area ahead of a short-term potential disaster, and there are some times when insurance will pay for certain evacuation expenses.
 I’m going to hit these two topics in two big sections:

 Military Evacuation Entitlements